rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ if player ends in a doorway, lights shouldn't switch, because have not entered another room
   - ✅ if player starts in a doorway and enter new room, light should switch
+  - ✅ exit-room/enter-door should trigger when end in door
+  - 🚧 when start in doorway and navigate back, should not zig-zag

+- 🚧 GlobalNavPath
+  - alternating edge/localNavPath (should fix immediate light change)
-- 🚧 GlobalNavPath can start/end inside a hull doorway
+  - can start/end inside a hull doorway
-  - e.g. `[navEdge, localNavPath, navEdge]`
   - edges need custom start/endpoints

 - `npc {npcKey} {act}` -> `npc {act} [{npcKey}]`